secure-software-engineering/DroidBench/README.md

 * **ICC-Broadcast-Programmatic-IntentFilter**:  IMEI is obtained in an Activity and stored in the Intent's extra of the Intent to the BroadcastReceiver which was registered programmatically.
 The Receiver leaks the IMEI info.
 * **ICC-Component-Not-In-Manifest**: IMEI is obtained in one Activity and is stored in the Intent's to start a leaking Activity which is not in the AndroidManifest.xml.
 No leak happens as it is not valid.
 * **ICC-ComponentName-Class-Constant**: Another Activity is started using class name.
 IEMI is leaked in the Activity to be started.
-* **ICC-Concat-Action-String": An Intent for starting another Activity is created by concatenating two constant strings.
+* **ICC-Concat-Action-String**: An Intent for starting another Activity is created by concatenating two constant strings.
 The Activity to be started leaks the IMEI which was passed in as the Intent's extra.
 * **ICC-Event-Ordering**: IMEI is obtained and stored in the SharedPreferences of the secondary Activity (InFlowActivity).
 The first Activity (OutFlowActivity) starts the second Activity.
 The second-time the 2nd Activity is started, IMEI is leaked to log.
 * **ICC-Intent-ComponentName**: A Activity is started using constant component's Name and Intent.setComponent.
 The started Activity leaks the IMEI to log.
 * **ICC-Intent-Passed-Through-API**: An Intent to start another Activity is passed through LinkedList's add() and retreived with LinkedList.get().
 The retrieved Intent is used to start a leaking Activity.